Edward Hopper Biography | Oil Paintings

 His artwork is disenchantment and solitude created by spaces, light, and silences that imbue his canvases with an evocative power that seems to anticipate cinematic scenarios, situations, and characters.
 Hopper was a master of composition, often bringing to life, functional, monotonous and utterly impersonal settings into a poetic moment, often leaving the viewer to invent a story line.
 Nighthawks, is perhaps the most famous of Hopper's extraordinary images of urban isolation, the restaurant depicted was inspired by one in Greenwich Village.
 The location of Nighthawks has finally been found, see our Then and Now section for photo and painting comparisons.
 Clearly inspired by cinema in his use of lighting and the particular angle he has chosen, Hopper evokes a situation reminiscent of Hemingway's short stories.
 He does not give us a plot, however, but rather captures a single frame, an isolated scene, that leaves the viewer to invent a story line.

-Hotel Window was sold in 1957 for $7,000 (the equivalent of $61,000 in 2017).
-In 1999, it was sold to actor Steve Martin for about $10 million and in 2006, Martin sold it for $26.89 million at Sotheby's New York.
-In December of 2013, the 1934 East Wind Over Weehawken painting sold for $40.5 million at a Christie's auction.
+Hotel Window was sold in 1957 for $7,000 (equivalent to US$61,000 in 2017).
+In 1999, it was sold to actor Steve Martin for about $10.0 million and in 2006, Martin sold it for US$26.89 million an auction in New York.
+In December of 2013, the 1934 East Wind Over Weehawken painting sold for US$40.5 million at an auction.
 The location of East Wind Over Weehawken can be seen in our Then and Now section for painting and photo location comparisons.

 The very interesting THEN & NOW photo section.
 See, the present day location that inspired the famous artist Edward Hopper.
 We travel the world to find the exact location where the artist set up his easel to paint.
 We photograph it as it appears today.
 Now, you can compare side by side photos of the original oil painting and the present-day location.